alexander-vitishchenko/hc3-to-mqtt/README.md

-# hc3-to-mqtt
+# "Fibaro Home Center 3" to "Home Assistant" integration
 QuickApp for Fibaro HC3 and MQTT integration:
    * Device types - sensors (e.g. motion, door/window), multilevel sensors (e.g. temperature, brightness), switches, light bulbs, dimmers, shutter
    * Bi-directional integration allowing HC3 to publish Z-Wave device state changes to MQTT, and accepting commands from other MQTT clients
    * Integration with Home Assistant with autodiscovery support
    * Integration with Node-RED trough MQTT in/out nodes

-How to use:
+## How to use:
 1. Download hc3_mqtt_bridge.fqa
 2. Import Quick Application to your Fibaro HC3
 3. Setup variables for the Quick Application